SpenceKonde/UsefulArduinoPosts/Troubleshooting/Upload_Problems.md

 ### What does this guide cover?
 If any of the following are not true, **STOP READING NOW, THIS GUIDE WILL NOT HELP YOU AND WILL SEND YOU DOWN WRONG PATH**.

-Start at the top, and go to other sections when indicated.
-Don't try solutions from other sections that this guide doesn't tell you to use.

 * You are using an 8-bit AVR based board - Arduino Uno/Mega/Nano/ProMini, clone thereof, or a third party board with an AVR programmed over serial through a USB-serial adapter (external or on-board - such as Sanguino/Bobuino/Mighty1284p, or ATTiny with optiboot bootloader).
 * You are NOT using a board with native USB (Leonardo, Pro Micro, Micro, Digispark, Trinket).
 * You are NOT using a board that you are programming via an ISP programmer.